 Still, I was able to create my account, watch their video, and take and pass the simple exam.
 Here are more details on TranscribeMe:

-Unless you were hired before September 1, 2012, you get $14 an audio hour plus potential bonuses of $2 an audio hour which is dependent on speed and accuracy.
+Unless you were hired before September 1, 2012, you get $20 an audio hour plus potential bonuses of $2 an audio hour which is dependent on speed and accuracy.
 People who were hired before September 1, 2012 receive $30 an audio hour (unless this has changed).
-Payments are made weekly on Tuesdays via Paypal once you have reached the $10 minimum.
-They are currently working toward making it so you can withdraw at your convenience whenever you have met the cashout threshold.
+Payments can be made at any time — all you have to do is request a withdrawal.
+You only need $1 in your account to get a payment.

 Who Can Sign Up

 I emailed the company to find out, and TranscribeMe confirmed that they are open worldwide provided you can be paid with Paypal.
 However, all files must be transcribed in American English.